UP-FacE: User-predictable Fine-grained Face Shape Editing: Method

 \section{Method}

-The core idea of our \textit{Semantic Facial Feature Control} (\methodName) method is to allow to control face characteristics through a set of \textit{semantic face features} in a deterministic way.
-In the following, we first define our semantic face features and then present how \methodName\ is able to manipulate the shape of a face based on these features.
+The core idea of our \textit{User-predictable Face Editing} (\methodName) method is to allow the control of face characteristics through a set of \textit{semantic face features} in a deterministic way.
+In the following, we first define our semantic face features and then present how \methodName\ can manipulate the shape of a face based on these features.